wissamjur/group-validation/README.md

-# group-validation
+# About
-Code for research paper: Group Validation in Recommender Systems: Framework for Multi-layer Performance Evaluation
+This repository contains the code for research paper Group Validation in Recommender Systems: Framework for Multi-layer Performance Evaluation.
+The datasets sections has snapshots of the data used to simulate the experiments.

 # Environment setup
 Code environment can be replicated using Anaconda/Docker.
 All requirements are in the ./requirements.txt file